lamhq/tech-notes/pages/devops/aws/media/kinesis-video-stream.md

 Kinesis Video Streams allows users to **stream media content** from a large number of devices (webcam, security cameras, smartphones) to AWS for analytics, machine learning, playback...

+It stores, encrypts, and indexes media in your streams, allows you to access your media through APIs.

 It elastically scales to ingest streaming media to millions of devices.

-It stores, encrypts, and indexes media in your streams, allows you to access your media through APIs.

-By default, Kinesis Video Streams will store a video stream for 24 hours, can be extended up to 7 days.
+Stores data for 24 hours by default, up to 7 days.

+Stores data in shards – 5 transaction per second for reads, up to a max read rate of 2MB per second and 1000 records per second for writes up to a max of 1MB per second.

+Can have multiple shards in a stream.

 Supports HTTPS Live Streams (HLS) and Dynamic Adaptive Streaming Over HTTPS (DASH) for **video playback**.

 Supports Web Real-Time Communication (WebRTC) for peer-to-peer **video conferencing**.

+Supports encryption at rest with server-side encryption (KMS) with a customer master key.

 ## Use cases